cyberheisen/kali_cyberheisen_edition/README.md

 ### RELEASE NOTES ###

 ## Features ##
-* The shell prompt contains a date and timestamp.
-It has also been modified with coloring to differentiate from user and host names.
+* The shell prompt has been modified with coloring to differentiate from user and host names.
+It also displays the targeted host and has optional date and time stamps.

 * Web server root created in `/var/www/server`
   ```